-Every province requires law candidates to complete a bar admissions course.
-While the subject matter is consistent across the provinces, the length and format varies by province (OFC 2010).
-In Quebec, the course runs for four weeks; in British Columbia, it runs for 10 weeks; in many provinces, it runs the full length of the articling term (discussed below).
-In Ontario, British Columbia and Quebec, applicants must also pass formal licensing examinations; in the other provinces, the evaluations are staggered and included in the bar admission course (ibid.).
+in British Columbia, it runs for 10 weeks; in many provinces, it runs the full length of the articling term (discussed below).
+In Ontario, British Columbia and Quebec, applicants must also pass formal licensing examinations; in the other provinces, the evaluations are staggered and included in the bar admission or professional training course (ibid.).

 Ontario and British Columbia require candidates to write both barrister and solicitor licensing exams.
-In Ontario, each exam costs \$75011 to write (which is frequently paid for by a student's articling employer), and must be completed within seven hours.
-Ontario's bar exams are open book and multiple choice, and comprehensively test the minimum requirements expected of both barristers and solicitors in the profession.12 Candidates are permitted to write the exams up to three times (or four, in exceptional circumstances).
+In Ontario, each exam costs \$750 to write (which is frequently paid for by a student's articling employer), and must be completed within seven hours.
+Ontario's bar exams are open book and multiple choice, and comprehensively test the minimum requirements expected of both barristers and solicitors in the profession.
+Candidates are permitted to write the exams up to three times (or four, in exceptional circumstances).

-In Ontario and British Columbia, many law students study full time for their exams for many weeks.
+In Ontario and British Columbia, many law students study full time for their exams for approximately four to six weeks.
 Law candidates are often accommodated in this process by employers who are willing to defer their employees' start dates until after the date of the bar exams, in order to provide them with adequate time to study.